sourya/ranklist/README.md

 Input the registration number prefix when prompted, and the semester.
 Then, wait......
 (It takes a long time to return results).

+I've written a blog post on how I wrote this script.
+It's [here](http://sourya.svbtle.com/ranklist-generator).